Summer vacation: Canada

-In Canada, the first day of summer vacation for public schools is the last Saturday in June.
-However, in some provinces students get a Professional Activity day on the final Friday of that school week, and their last day would be on the Thursday.
-Depending on the province, students can get 2–3 months of summer vacation.
-This may vary in Quebec (earlier due to provincial June 24 holiday).
-The last day of summer vacation is Labour Day.
-This can vary in Private schools.
-School generally resumes the day after Labour Day (in September).

-Chile

-In Chile, summer vacation lasts from early or mid-December until late February or early March (11, 11 or 12 weeks).
+Canada's summer vacation usually lasts from last week of June to early September.

 Colombia

 In Colombia, summer vacation varies.
 Colombia has an equatorial climate (see Climate of Colombia) and schools run two different calendars.
-Public schools and some private schools run "Calendar A" which has a break between June and July.
-Only some private schools run "Calendar B" in which there is a long vacation in July and August.
+Public schools and some private schools run "Calendar A" which has a short break from mid-June to early-July.
+Only some private schools run "Calendar B" in which there is a long vacation from mid or late-June to late-August or early-September.
 One of the reasons for private schools to run "Calendar B" is to adapt their calendar to match the calendars of international schools (of the Northern Hemisphere) for summer courses and academic exchanges.

-Costa Rica

-In Costa Rica, summer vacation lasts 2 months.
-Usually begin in late December and end in early February.
-There are a few schools using the "American" style, those school usually take vacations in late May and then resume again in early August.